 Prior to leaving for MIT, Smith had made a commitment to Dennis Carter and Walter Katelnikoff, both architecture graduates from the University of Manitoba, that they would start their own architectural practice in Winnipeg upon Smith’s return.
 By late 1947, the three men had opened their practice, called Smith Carter Katelnikoff, with their offices located at 289½ Garry Street.

 Smith remained managing partner of the practice until his retirement in 1985.
 He maintained many of the professional responsibilities required of an architectural firm, including acting as president of the MAA in 1953, 1954, and 1958-1961.
 Smith also became the second Manitoban to be elected for a three-year term as Dean of the College of Fellows of the RAIC.
-Smith held many other professional affiliations, including chair of the National Joint Committee of Construction Materials (1963-1965); co-chair of the Fine Arts Committee for the Centennial Cultural Centre (1976); president of the Winnipeg Symphony Orchestra (1969-1972); and also sat on the board of the Winnipeg Art Gallery.
+Smith held many other professional affiliations, including chair of the National Joint Committee of Construction Materials (1963-1965); co-chair of the Fine Arts Committee for the Centennial Cultural Centre (1976); president of the Winnipeg Symphony Orchestra (1969-1972); and, board member of the Winnipeg Art Gallery.

 Smith was made an honourary member of the MAA following his retirement and was later granted a Life Membership to the MAA in 2000.
 Smith passed away on October 22, 2004.